rb58853/supabase-mcp-server/README.md

 - 👷‍♂️ Read and read-write database SQL queries with safety controls - ✅ (v0.3.0)
 - 🔄 Robust transaction handling for both direct and pooled connections - ✅ (v0.3.2)
 - 🐍 Support methods and objects available in native Python SDK - ✅ (v0.3.6)
-- 🔍 Stronger SQL query validation (read vs write operations)
+- 🔍 Stronger SQL query validation ✅ (v0.3.8)
-- 📝 Automatic versioning of DDL queries(?)
+- 📝 Automatic versioning of DDL queries ✅ (v0.3.8)
 - 🪵 Tools / resources to more easily access database, edge functions logs (?)
 - 👨‍💻 Supabase CLI integration (?)
 - 📖 Radically improved knowledge and tools of api spec
   - Resources to more easily access and check api spec
   - Atomic url paths and ops (right now LLM trips more often then not)

-- Better support for local database management
+For a more detailed roadmap, please see this [discussion](github.com) on GitHub.

 ### Connect to Supabase logs